 The MS Thesis then explicitly mentions that:

 A paper published in Science magazine in 2005 by Scientist Shi Zheng Li and Zhang Shu Yi from Wuhan Institute of Virology under Chinese Academy of Science, concluded that the SARS-like-CoV carried by bats is not contagious to humans.
 This contradiction indicates the importance of these six cases.

 and it further recommends that:

-Given all of the six patients were exposed to huge amount of bats and their feces, also inhaling the smell of the feces, it is important to go sampling the live bats and their feces in the same cave.
+Given all of the six patients were exposed to huge amounts of bats and their feces, also inhaling the dust of the feces, it is important to go sampling the live bats and their feces in the same cave.

 However the 2016 PhD thesis under the guidance of Gao Fu, China CDC head, instead concludes 4 years after the publication of the MS Thesis that:

 Therefore the cause of the outbreak is not yet clear.
 Despite the efforts of many parties, it has become an unsolved case so far.

 - It totally ignores the opinion and diagnostic of the top expert in the field, Dr Zhong Nan Shan.